REALTY

 NOTE

-Have you received an attractive loan offer?
+Did you receive an attractive loan offer?

 Finally, expect a delay of about two weeks between accepting the loan offer and the funds being released.